alextran21211/alextran21211/README.md

 ## 🚀 About Me
-I’m a **Systems Operations Specialist at Thompson Rivers University** with 4+ years of technical experience across software engineering, enterprise systems, data analytics, reporting, and automation.
-I hold a Post-Baccalaureate Diploma in Applied Data Science from Thompson Rivers University (GPA 4.10/4.33, Distinction).
+I’m a data and systems professional with 4+ years of technical experience across software engineering, enterprise systems, data analytics, business analysis, reporting, and automation.
+I currently work as a **Student Systems Operations Specialist** at Thompson Rivers University and hold a Post-Baccalaureate Diploma in Applied Data Science (GPA 4.10/4.33, Distinction).
-I specialize in business systems, SQL, Python, Power BI, data quality, reporting, automation, and practical data solutions that support better decision-making.
-I’m also interested in AI and how it can improve analytics, business systems, and operational workflows.
+I specialize in business systems, SQL, Python, Power BI, data quality, reporting, automation, and practical data solutions that improve processes and support better decision-making.
+I’m also interested in AI and how it can enhance analytics, business systems, and operational workflows.

 ## 🛠️ Technical Skills
 - **Programming & Analytics**: Python (Pandas, PySpark), SQL, R, Bash